4 min read (Articles narrated by Mabel)

 #2 – Too Many Christmas Puppies End up in Shelters

-Many puppies that are gifted for Christmas just end up at a shelter not long after.
+Many puppies that are given as gifts for Christmas just end up at a shelter not long after.
 Once people realize how much work a puppy is, they often decide that it was a mistake.
 Or they decide they don’t want them anymore once they are full-grown.

 People often forget that dogs can be unpredictable.
 It can take a lot of training, patience, and love to bond with and raise a well-behaved dog.
 Sadly, a lot of people just give up on their dog when things don’t go as planned.
 But a dog is a lifelong commitment, not just a one-time gift.
 You need to be prepared for your puppy to change as they grow.